Nokia 9210 Communicator: Specifications

+Variants

 9210i

-The 9210i launched in 2002 increased the internal memory to 40 MB, video streaming and Flash 5 support for the web browser.
-The main screen backlight was also changed from high voltage CCFL tube light to LED backlight, which was quite new technology at the time.
+The 9210i launched in 2002 increased the internal memory to 40 MB and adds the RealPlayer for video streaming.
+The web browser now supports Flash 5 and HTML 4.01 instead of HTML 3.2 on the 9210.
+The main screen backlight was also changed from high voltage CCFL tube light to white LED backlight, which was quite new technology at the time.